Frequently asked Questions

 Most of the colonies of ants we sell we raise from single queens and the ones we don't we quarantine and inspect over the course of weeks before we send them out, each colony sent out is inspected for their health.
 All our colonies are fed organic food from our feed we sell or from the organic fed insects we feed our ants this ensures no pesticides affecting the ants.

 Where do you ship to?

 We ship to both the United kingdom standard 1st class shipping is free and European Union shipping is back with TNT express Monday to Wednesday dispatch live arrival of queen is insured for free 22.99GBP postage 1-3 working days at checkout.

-If you are outside of this area and would like to buy ants email us and check with your local environment agency or governing body in regards to import requirements.
+If you are outside of this area and would like to buy ants email/contact us we have 3rd party relationships with other sellers particularly USA sellers.

 What insurance policies do you offer?

 We offer free insurance to our UK customers for every queen to arrive alive on arrival in this case we cover the postage cost we will issue a replacement free of charge or a refund.

 For our European customers we offer live arrival on delivery (this offer is only valid for the first attempt of delivery) in unlikely event your queen is dead on arrival we will insure a replacement and we cover postage or we will give you a refund.

 We also have a extra 14 day warranty of each Queen from the date of arrival for our European ant species if kept in the original test tube they arrived in during this period UK postage is free in this case but our EU customers will have to pay the cost of postage we supply the ants free.

 We do not offer insurance on any worker ants or eggs and brood.